 - 1. Employees must obtain all "Core Skills" at each level, up to the level of their particular job model. - 2.
-Employees must obtain all the skills of the lower level in each job STREAM plus any other skills of other streams as required before progressing to a higher level. - 3.
-Employees must remain on their transitional level for a minimum of 12 twelve weeks to allow for an assessment for re-grading to be conducted.
+Employees must obtain all the skills of the lower levels in each job STREAM plus any other skills of other streams as required before progressing to a higher level. - 3.
+Employees may remain on their transitional level for a minimum of twelve months to allow assessment to be conducted for re-grading.